david-a-wheeler/make-audit/README.md

 ## TODO

 NOTE: This is an *extremely* early version.
-Much needs fixing.
+Much needs fixing, e.g.:

-This needs an easy-to-use install method (at least one).
+* This needs an easy-to-use install method (at least one).

-For example, this doesn't properly handle grouped targets or empty commands.
-It should handle makefiles with their own SHELL and .ONESHELL values.
+* For example, this doesn't properly handle grouped targets or empty commands.

+* It should handle makefiles with their own SHELL and .ONESHELL values.

-I don't think it handles multi-line make commands exactly correctly (it's close but not quite right).
+* I don't think it handles multi-line make commands exactly correctly (it's close but not quite right).

-Lots more options are needed.
+* Lots more options are needed.
 You should be able to control which make (make? gmake?), which auditor, what directories to watch/exclude, etc.

-There should be a way to easily override false positives.
+* There should be a way to easily override false positives.
 That is, a way to say "Report XXX specifically about YYY is not true".

-Lots more tests are needed.
+* Lots more tests are needed.

 ## Related/similar OSS tools